 Short (1 year or less)

 As we’ve stressed before in our thoughts of Wander Franco rookie cards, prospects are a BIG gamble.
 Collectors who bought high in hopes of a monster 2020 debut from Carlson likely know that all too well.
-The good news is, Carlson’s rookie cards are incredibly affordable compared to other young players with similar talent.
-Dylan’s 2020 misfortunes could end up being your 2021 highlight!
-8/10
+The good news is, Carlson’s rookie cards are still incredibly affordable compared to other young players with similar potential.
+If Carlson turns around his mediocre performance by the end of the season you’ll be in good shape.
+However, that’s a big if.
+6.5/10

 Medium (1 to 3 years)